rela589n/knowledge-base/Architecture/DDD/Lake/Factory.md

 [[Factory incentive - Car example]]

+Factory knows the internal structure of the object it creates.

 The requirement of the Factory is that it must create domain objects only in valid state.

 - [[Aggregate factory method]]